 - A: 30%

 - Q: On how many occasions have you had your deposition taken?

-- A: 21 depositions (in addition I have testified at 65 depositions,11 trials, 2 arbitration, and 8 hearings
+- A: I have testified at 65 depositions,11 trials, 2 arbitration, and 8 hearings

 - Q: When was the last time you had your deposition taken?

 - A: 1.
 November 7, 2023.
 My deposition was taken in the matter of Juan Alcazar vs. Fashion Nova Inc,